 Applicants for the 504 loan program must meet the SBA’s small business size requirements set out in the North American Industry Classification System (NAICS) codes.
 Applicants must also have a maximum tangible net worth of $15 million and a maximum average net income of $5 million after federal income taxes for the preceding two years.
 Potential borrowers are encouraged to discuss eligibility for the 504 loan program with the SBA originators at their trusted lenders, a regional CDC or with us and we can introduce you to a CDC and a participating lender.
-The application for a 504 loan is much more involved than the application for a PPP loan and can be accessed here.
+The application for a 504 loan is much more involved than the application for a PPP loan.

 Debt Relief for 504 Loan Program Borrowers